vhfsantos/MGEcatcher/README.md

 # Input Data

 **MGEcatcher** works with minION or PacBio long reads data in `fastq` format.
-Besides the `fastq` file you will also need to input the `fasta` file containing the sequences of the MGEs.
+Besides the `fastq` file, you will also need to input the `fasta` file containing the sequences of the MGEs.

 If you don't have this second `fasta`, you can try the following:

 1. Download the `gff` annotation file for your reference genome
 1. Select only the MGEs features from the raw `gff` (let's call this output `mges-only.gff`)
-1. Use `mges-only.gff` as input for the [BEDtools' GetFasta](https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html) program to extract the sequence of this features.
+1. Use `mges-only.gff` as input for the [BEDtools' GetFasta](https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html) program to extract the sequence of these features.
 1. (Optional) You may want to cluster the MGE sequences with tools such as [CD-HIT](http://cd-hit.org/)

-Now you can run **MGEcatcher** properlly.
+Now you can run **MGEcatcher** properly.

 # Usage